Convergent Thinking: Definition & Application

 1. Focusing on a single correct answer or solution

 In many cases, there are specific goals, constraints, and criteria that need to be met, and identifying the best solution requires a structured and analytical approach.
 By focusing on a single solution, teams can work more efficiently and avoid wasting time and resources on options that are unlikely to be successful.
 Having a single solution provides clarity and accountability for decision-making.
-It ensures that everyone is on the same page and working towards the same goal.
+It ensures everyone is on the same page and working towards the same goal.

 There could also be significant risks associated with certain solutions.
 By focusing on a single, well-researched option, organizations can better manage and mitigate potential risks.
 For example, focusing on a single solution can lead to higher customer satisfaction.
 By identifying the best solution to a customer's problem, companies can demonstrate their expertise and provide a more effective solution to their needs.